 The player can decide to keep as many scoring dice as he/she chooses but must keep at least one.
 (See scoring section).
 Place the scoring dice off to the side and roll the remaining dice.
 Again the player may keep as many scoring dice as he/she chooses, but must keep at least one.
 Place scoring dice off the side and roll remaining dice.

 Play continues until:

 - Player decides to stop and keep that score OR

-- Roll doesn’t have any scoring dice and loses score OR
+- Roll doesn’t have any scoring die and loses score OR

 - Player has kept all 6 dice.
 In this case, player MUST roll again using all six dice.
 This new dice roll adds to the previous score.

 Note: You must earn 1,000 to start scoring (meaning you can’t stop with 600).
 Once you reach a score of 1,000 or more you are “on the board”.
 Any turn after you are on the board you may keep any score you want (even if it is 100).

 The Final Round

 When a player reaches 10,000 (or passes 10,000), every other player gets one more roll.
 The player with the highest score wins.

 1- worth 100 points